rigdev/docs/docs/getting-started/first-capsule.md

 # Deploy your first capsule

-Now that you have a configured Rig server up and running, and you have installed the CLI, you are ready to deploy your first capsule.
+Now that you have a configured Rig platform up and running, and you have installed the CLI, you are ready to deploy your first capsule.
 This will be a short introduction to capsules, and how to deploy a containerized application to Rig using the CLI.

 ## What is a capsule?

-In Rig the concept of a capsule encapsulates (😉) a collection of resources on Rig, that is used to manage and run an application.
+In Rig a capsule encapsulates (😉) a collection of resources on Rig, that is used to manage and run an application.
 Capsules contain builds, which hold information on how to deploy the application: which container image to use, git repository, etc.
 Capsules then contain rollouts, which are deployments of a build to a specific environment and network network configuration.
 Rollouts are immutable and are used to manage the lifecycle of the application.
 This means that when the deployed build is updated, the number of replicas is changed or when a different environment or network configuration is used, a new rollout is automatically created.

-## Deploy Nginx in a Rig Capsule
+## Deploy Nginx in a Rig Capsule Using the CLI

 This guide will take you through the process of deploying an Nginx Server to Rig using the CLI.